mohamed-chafik/Earogames/README.md

 2. **Review Games**:
    - After playing a game, visit the game’s page to leave a review and rate it.

-## Contributing

-Contributions to enhance Earo Games are welcome.
-To contribute:

-1. Fork the repository on GitHub.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a Pull Request on GitHub.

 ## License